lljustycell999/Text-Document-Enhancer/README.md

 # Windows Installation

-1: My best bet was running this in Visual Studio Code, so install that first.
+1: My best bet was running this in Visual Studio Code, so install that first, then open it.

 2: Install the GitHub Pull Requests extension for Visual Studio Code.

-3: Open the command palette (The search bar in the top-center) and enter >Git: Clone.
+3: Open the command palette in Visual Studio Code (The search bar in the top-center) and enter >Git: Clone.
 Then provide the repository URL: https://github.com/lljustycell999/Text-Document-Enhancer.
 You may need to log in to your GitHub account.
 You can then choose a folder to clone the project files over to.

 4: Install the Windows version of Tesseract at https://github.com/UB-Mannheim/tesseract/wiki.